 "Companies that drive serious automation in the back and front office will become the new heroes," says Shiva Ramani, CEO of San Jose based iOPEX

-iOPEX has a large presence in Chennai and is a global business and technology service provider, powering clients to achieve digital transformation through process optimisation and automation.
-Shiva Ramani articulatos on the IT scene in the post-Covid-19.Excerpts:
+iOPEX has a large presence in Chennai and is a global business and technology service provider, powering clients to achieve digital transformation through process optimization and automation.
+Shiva Ramani articulates on the IT scene in the post-Covid-19.Excerpts:

-Technology industry goes through natural platform shifts every 15-20- years like telecommunications, Internet, mobile… Covid-19 will create another platform shift which will force all enterprises to go fully digital.
+The technology industry goes through natural platform shifts every 15-20- years like telecommunications, Internet, mobile… Covid-19 will create another platform shift that will force all enterprises to go fully digital.

 Industrial Economist [IE]: About the present IT sector…

-IE Business travel, offshore placements in IT, how would these be in present scenario?
+IE Business travel, offshore placements in IT, how would these be in the present scenario?

-With telecommunicating becoming a huge part of workforce planning for all organisatons in the IT world, remote working would take over the prime spot as opposed to onshore placement.
-I do thing competent engineers can command a premium in this market, if they are remote work-enabled.
+With telecommunicating becoming a huge part of workforce planning for all organizations in the IT world, remote working would take over the prime spot as opposed to onshore placement.
+I do think competent engineers can command a premium in this market if they are remote work-enabled.
 Offshore work would grow, Automation competencies are going to be in high demand.
 The kind of activity that is being off0shored is going to change and the business models of these engagements are going to change.

 IE: How do you see India – China – US trades and world economy?